dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

-- Fused hybrid: variants of hybridization where for component algorithms `Sigma_1.Sign` and `Sigma_2.Sign`, the hybrid signature is calculated to generate a single hybrid signature `sig_h` that cannot be clearly divided into component constructs.
-For example, if both signature schemes are signatures schemes constructed through the Fiat-Shamir transform, thus the component signatures would include a response r_1 and r_2, and a challenge c_1 and c_2 that is a hash computed over the respective commitments comm_1 and comm_2 (and the message).
-A fused hybrid signature could consist of the component responses, r_1 and r_2 and a hash over 'both' responses, i.e., c = Hash(comm_1,comm_2,message).
-As such, c does not belong to either of the component signatures but they are 'entangled'.
+- Fused hybrid: variants of hybridization where for component algorithms `Sigma_1.Sign` and `Sigma_2.Sign`, the hybrid signature is calculated to generate a single hybrid signature `sig_h` that cannot be cleanly separated to form one or more valid component constructs.
+For example, if both signature schemes are signatures schemes constructed through the Fiat-Shamir transform, the component signatures would include responses r_1 and r_2 and challenges c_1 and c_2, where c_1 and c_2 are hashes computed over the respective commitments comm_1 and comm_2 (and the message).
+A fused hybrid signature could consist of the component responses, r_1 and r_2 and and a challenge c that is computed as a hash over both commitments, i.e., c = Hash(comm_1,comm_2,message).
+As such, c does not belong to either of the component signatures but rather both, meaning that the signatures are 'entangled'.

 <!--